Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

-The latter result enables us to give an analogue of the structure relation (as a new characterization) of semi-classical d-OPS were first proved in the usual orthogonality by Maroni as an attempt to generalizing the Al-Salam-Chihara's characterization \cite{Al-Salam2}.
-In fact, $\left\{P_{n}\right\} $ is Hahn classical (semi-classical of order s=0) $d$-OPS, means that the sequence $\left\{P_{n}^{[1]}=P_{n+1}^{\prime }/(n+1)\right\} $ is also $d$-orthogonal.
-In this case, the sequence $\left\{ P_{n}\right\} $ itself is $d$-quasi-orthogonal of order two at most with respect to the vector linear form of $\left\{P_{n}^{[1]}\right\} $ \cite{Sadek3}.
-Consequently, we immediately have the following result
+Using dual sequences and far from the quasi-orthogonality, as it was shown in Maroni \cite[Prop.
+6.2, Prop.
+6.3]{MaroniFT} the if of an analogue of the first structure relation for classical OPS (in the standard orthogonality) known as Al-Salam-Chihara's characterization \cite{Al-Salam2} in the particular case $d=2$, i.e. every Hahn-classical $2$-OPS satisfies the first structure relation!
+Now Theorem \ref{NCQO2} enables us to extract an analogue of the first structure relation for any $d\geq 1$.
+In fact, $\left\{P_{n}\right\} $ is Hahn-classical (semi-classical of class s=0) $d$-OPS, means that the derivative sequence $\left\{Q_{n}=P_{n+1}^{\prime }/(n+1)\right\} $ is also $d$-orthogonal.
+In this case, the sequence $\left\{ P_{n}\right\} $ itself is $d$-quasi-orthogonal of order two at most with respect to the vector linear form of $\left\{Q_{n}\right\} $ \cite{Sadek3}.
+And from \cite[Th.
+3.1]{DouakCar} we can notice that the degree of the entries of the matrix $\Phi$ corresponds to the case $l=2$ and $r=1$ at (\ref{E25}) of the Theorem \ref{NCQO2} above which is explicitly constructed by Douak and Maroni at Pearson equation using the dual sequences \cite[Th.
+3.1]{DouakCar}.
+Consequently, we shall summarize all of these in the following corollary